-Bachelor of Arts (General Degree in Islamic Studies) Degree has been designed to fulfill the requirements of the students who wish to complete their degree programs within three academic years (six semesters) and receive a broad knowledge in several subjects of their interest.
+Bachelor of Arts Degree has been designed to fulfill the requirements of the students who wish to complete their degree programs within three academic years (six semesters) and receive a broad knowledge in several subjects of their interest.

-In order to earn a Bachelor of Arts (General Degree in Islamic Studies) Degree, a student must complete minimum of 90 credits as tabulated below
+In order to earn a Bachelor of Arts (Islamic Studies) Degree, a student must complete a minimum of 90 credits excluding auxiliary courses in three academic levels as summarized in Table 1.